stellar-deprecated/kelp/README.md

 ## Using CCXT

-You can use the [CCXT][ccxt] library via the [CCXT REST API Wrapper][ccxt-rest] to fetch prices from a larger number of exchanges.
+You can use the [CCXT][ccxt] library via the [CCXT REST API Wrapper][ccxt-rest] to fetch prices and orderbooks from a larger number of exchanges.

 You will need to run the CCXT REST server on `localhost:3000` so Kelp can connect to it.
-In order to run CCXT you should install [docker][docker] (`sudo apt install -y docker.io`) and run the CCXT-REST docker image configured to port `3000` (`sudo docker run -p 3000:3000 -d franzsee/ccxt-rest`).
+In order to run CCXT you should install [docker][docker] (linux: `sudo apt install -y docker.io`) and run the CCXT-REST docker image configured to port `3000` (linux: `sudo docker run -p 3000:3000 -d franzsee/ccxt-rest`).
 You can find more details on the [CCXT_REST github page][ccxt-rest].
-The CCXT-REST server **must** be running before you start up the Kelp bot.
+The CCXT-REST server **must** be running on port `3000` before you start up the Kelp bot.

 You can list the exchanges (`./kelp exchanges`) to get the full list of supported exchanges via CCXT.